Important Legal Disclaimer

 What Renter's Insurance Covers

-Your belongings if damaged/stolen by:
+Your stuff if damaged or stolen by:

-- Theft (break-in steals your electronics)
+- Theft (break-in steals your gadgets)

 The $10/Month Decision That Saved $12,000

-Real example: Student's laptop ($1,500), textbooks ($800), phone ($900), clothes ($2,000), furniture ($3,000), and kitchen items ($500) = $8,700 of belongings.
+Real example: A student had $8,700 of stuff.
+Laptop ($1,500), books ($800), phone ($900), clothes ($2,000), furniture ($3,000), kitchen items ($500).

 - With insurance ($10/month): Claims $8,700 → Receives full replacement